-This Wednesday is Ash Wednesday.
-Below are resources and suggested activities for your Lenten journey.
+Below are resources and suggested activities for this week - the 6th Sunday of Easter.
 Please come back frequently as this issue will be updated regularly during Lent.

 #1 Conversation Starters